sebastianotronto/sebastiano.tronto.net/src/blog/2022-09-10-netbooks/netbooks.md

 Nothing that is worth describing in detail here.

-## Conclusion
+## Conclusions

 I like my netbook, and I am glad that I found some practical use for it even after 12 years.
 It's size make it a nice sofa companion, and its clicky keyboard is just a pleasure to type on - much better than the mushy one of my main laptop!
-It is always a pleasure for me to make good use of a piece of hardware that most people would consider obsolete and throw away without thinking twice.
+It is always a pleasure for me to make good use of a piece of hardware that most people would consider obsolete and throw away without thinking about it twice.

 Netbooks were not successful in their time, but I think similar devices could find their niche today.
 After all, 13" laptops are quite popular